Bratz: Products and history

 In July 2023, Bratz announced a new partnership with celebrity Kylie Jenner.
 On August 1, 2023, Bratz released a limited-time Mini Bratz x Kylie Jenner collection.
 The collection features a range of Kylie's famous looks with the promise of a "full line" of Kylie dolls released on October 1 as reported by MGA Entertainment manufacturer.

-To celebrate the Mean Girls film's 20th anniversary, Paramount collaborated with MGA Entertainment to feature Cady and the Plastics as limited-edition Bratz dolls.
+To celebrate the Mean Girls film's 20th anniversary, Paramount collaborated with MGA Entertainment to feature Cady (Lohan's character) and the Plastics as limited-edition Bratz dolls.
 The collaboration collection released each character on separate dates throughout October 2024, with Cady on the 3rd, Regina on the 17th and Karen and Gretchen on the 31st (Halloween).

 On May 21, 2025, Bratz released an anniversary doll of Jade, "Bratzaversary", as a collector's edition to celebrate its 24th anniversary.
 It was released on the Bratz website and the next day on the Amazon and Target websites.